-- II.2.3.(a) Facilitate all financial transactions of the GRO and maintain records of GRO financial accounts. - II.2.3.(b) Submit to the Chair a listing of all Executive Board expenditures to be included in the Executive Board Report. - II.2.3.(c) Facilitate all reimbursements and transfers of GRO funds to all individuals and groups per General Council or Executive Board approval. - II.2.3.(d) Assist in the preparation of the annual budget with Chair and Co-Chair, as laid out in Article V.1. - II.2.3.(e) Be paid for no more than 150 hours per academic year.
+- II.2.3.(a) Facilitate all financial transactions of the GRO and maintain records of GRO financial accounts. - II.2.3.(b) Submit to the Chair a listing of all Executive Board expenditures to be included in the Executive Board Report. - II.2.3.(c) Facilitate all reimbursements and transfers of GRO funds to all individuals and groups per General Council or Executive Board approval. - II.2.3.(d) Assist in the preparation of the annual budget with Chair and Co-Chair, as laid out in Article V.1. - II.2.3.(e) Receive a fellowship up to and no more than \$1400.00 per term (summerfall, intersession spring).